USPTO Examiner HUTSON RICHARD G - Art Unit 1652

 Office Action Patterns

-On average, applications examined by HUTSON, RICHARD G receive 2.44 office actions before reaching final disposition.
-This places the examiner in the 83% percentile for office actions issued.
-This examiner issues more office actions than most examiners, which may indicate thorough examination or difficulty in reaching agreement with applicants.
+On average, applications examined by HUTSON, RICHARD G receive 2.49 office actions before reaching final disposition.
+This places the examiner in the 72% percentile for office actions issued.
+This examiner issues a slightly above-average number of office actions.

 Prosecution Timeline

-The median time to disposition (half-life) for applications examined by HUTSON, RICHARD G is 34 months.
-This places the examiner in the 22% percentile for prosecution speed.
-Applications take longer to reach final disposition with this examiner compared to most others.
+The median time to disposition (half-life) for applications examined by HUTSON, RICHARD G is 36 months.
+This places the examiner in the 34% percentile for prosecution speed.
+Prosecution timelines are slightly slower than average with this examiner.

 Interview Effectiveness